kstasko/notes/aws/data-analyst-cert/da-udemy-s4-analysis.md

 ### *Security Concerns*
 - using a Hardware Security Module ( HSM )
     - must use a client and server certificate to configure a trusted connection between `Redshift` and the HSM
-    - if migrating an unencrypted clustr to an HSM-encrypted cluster, you must create the new encrypted cluster and then move data to it
+    - if migrating an unencrypted cluster to an HSM-encrypted cluster, you must create the new encrypted cluster and then move data to it
 - defining access privileges for user or group
     - use the GRANT or REVOKE commands in SQL
     - example: grant select on table foo to bob;